 Recently, I arranged a meeting with Father Paul Reinert, Chancellor of St. Louis University, to explore how we might collaborate in promoting increased support for church-related higher education.
-We have determined to join with Catholic and Protestant educators in a coalition in Washington in order to help promote increased federal grants to private and public higher education, on the grounds that the mere fact that an educational institution is affiliated with or sponsored by a church or a religious sect should not necessarily bar it from public funds
+We have determined to join with Catholic and Protestant educators in a coalition in Washington in order to help promote increased federal grants to higher education-private and public.